matwilso/boxLCD/README.md

 =================

 boxLCD is box2D physics with low resolution and binarized rendering.
-It provides a few sample environments and an API for defining them.
+It provides a few sample environments and an API for defining and rendering custom environments.

 The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments.